Hulu’s New Live Streaming Service – Pricing, Channels, Features and more…

 As you might notice, pretty much anything owned by Viacom, like Comedy Central, is conspicuously absent.
 Also absent is AMC, which is home of one of the most popular shows in America right now, The Walking Dead, and is also available via Sling TV, PlayStation Vue, and Direct TV Now.

 Hulu Live TV comes with 50 hours of cloud DVR storage, which sounds like a lot but honestly leaves more to be desired.
 You can upgrade your DVR storage to 200 hours for an additional $15.

-Hulu Live allows you to stream on up to 2 screen simultaneously.
+Hulu Live allows you to stream on up to 2 screens simultaneously.
 If you want unlimited screen viewing (which most services don’t offer) you can add that on for an extra $15 a month.

 Or you can bundle both features (unlimited screens & 200 hrs. of DVR) together and only pay an extra $20.
-Goes with out saying however, if you add $20 to the $40 you are already paying, you are inching closer than you ever want to be, to the cost of standard cable TV.
+Goes without saying, however, if you add $20 to the $40 you are already paying, you are inching closer than you ever want to be, to the cost of standard cable TV.

 As Hulu Live TV is still technically in beta, it does not have as wide streaming device support as the original Hulu app.
-Currently you can get Hulu Live TV on:
+Currently, you can get Hulu Live TV on: